Morpho-lang/morpho/morpho5/docs/functionals.md

     var lfh = Hydrogel(mref)

-Here, a, b, c, d and phiref are parameters you can supply, V is the current volume and V0 is the reference volume of a given element.
+Here, a, b, c, d and phiref are parameters you can supply (they are `nil` by default), V is the current volume and V0 is the reference volume of a given element.
 You also need to supply the initial value of phi, labeled as phi0, which is assumed to be the same for all the elements.
 Manually set the coefficients and grade to operate on:

     lfh.a = 1; lfh.b = 1; lfh.c = 1; lfh.d = 1;